BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Design and Mechanical Tests

 \subsection{Manufacturing}

-These thin windows are composite polyethylene laminates.
+The thin windows are composite polyethylene laminates.
 The HMPE comes in a woven fabric on rolls 1500 mm wide, out of which 900 mm diameter circles are cut with a hot wire; 900 mm is the outer diameter of the frames which hold these windows on the cryostat.
 At least three layers of HMPE are included in every window, and each layer is rotated 30 degrees from the one below.
 The number of HMPE layers is primarily set by the maximum allowed deflection and accounts for the expected creep it will experience over its lifetime (more details in Sections \ref{sec:strength} and \ref{sec:creep}).
 LDPE layers surround the HMPE: we control the final laminate thickness with the number and initial thickness of LDPE layers.
-At least four layers of 150 $\mu$m (6 mil) LDPE are required to fully laminate the three layers of HMPE.
+At least four layers of 100 $\mu$m (4 mil) LDPE are required to fully laminate the three layers of HMPE.

 Lamination is processed at high pressure (10 atm) to fully surround the HMPE fibers, which is visually demonstrated in Figure \ref{fig:lam_qual}; Sections \ref{sec:perm} and \ref{sec:antiref} both describe mechanical and optical difficulties encountered with poor lamination.
+We determined that lamination above 4 atm was necessary for homogeneity, and that higher pressure lamination was more likely to keep the appropriate laminating force during a cycle.
+The highest pressure we can achieve is 10 atm, so all laminates were baked at 10 atm unless otherwise indicated.
 The lamination temperature must remain between 130$^\circ$C and 140$^\circ$C to melt the LDPE around the HMPE without affecting the HMPE's strength: we typically aim for 135$^\circ$C to 137$^\circ$C. When appropriate we distinguish between windows by their manufacturing processes, i.e., the pressure and/or temperature of the lamination.
 The design of the optics autoclave we use for this heat compression process is described further in \cite{Eiben2022}.

 The minimum thickness of any window is set by the strength of the laminate, which is discussed in Section \ref{sec:strength}.
 The actual designed thickness is set by the desired anti-reflection properties, discussed further in Section \ref{sec:antiref}.